 Ordering business cards can be an exciting, creative, project.
 Color, light, movement, web integration, texture, 3D, anything can be incorporated into a business card format.
 The fact is, people use their cards to differentiate themselves from the rest and wow recipients with a great product.

 Knowing the importance of social media, people make sure to include their digital information on the card, rather than the kind of services they provide.
 Some even include a QR code to drive customers to a more comprehensive source of information, like the company website.

 So when you get ready to order your next business cards, consider where they came from, get back to basics (include a map maybe?) and use the latest in printing technology to make sure your design stays ahead of the pack.

 Ready to start marketing yourself with a business card that really makes others remember you?
-Order your business cards now (use the coupon code in this blog) and visit 4OVER4.COM to take a look at different printing options we have available for you!
+Order your business cards now and visit 4OVER4.COM to take a look at different printing options we have available for you!